Article · Feb 20, 2026

 Why does Aider use PageRank specifically?

-Because the codebase-ranking problem is structurally identical to the web-ranking problem Google solved with PageRank in 1998.
-Both are directed graphs (files reference each other via symbols, web pages reference each other via hyperlinks).
+Because the codebase-ranking problem is structurally identical to the web-ranking problem Google solved in 1998.
+Both are directed graphs: files reference each other via symbols, web pages reference each other via hyperlinks.
 Both need to score importance where the importance of a node depends on the importance of the nodes pointing at it.
-Both benefit from personalization (Google's "personalized search" extends PageRank with a bias vector; Aider biases toward symbols the user just mentioned).
-PageRank's mathematical properties (convergence, scale-invariance, robustness to graph structure) carry over cleanly.
+Both benefit from personalization.
+PageRank's mathematical properties, convergence, scale-invariance, and robustness to graph structure, carry over cleanly.
 Aider uses NetworkX's PageRank implementation under the hood.

 How does tree-sitter fit into Aider's repomap?

-Tree-sitter is the parser that turns your source files into ASTs (abstract syntax trees) so Aider can extract symbol definitions and references.
+Tree-sitter is the parser that turns source files into ASTs so Aider can extract symbol definitions and references.
 Aider supports 130+ languages through tree-sitter parsers, which means the same repomap pipeline works on Python, Rust, TypeScript, Java, Go, and dozens more without language-specific code.
-Tree-sitter is incremental (it only re-parses what changed) and fault-tolerant (it produces partial ASTs for syntactically broken code).
-For Aider's use case (run on every chat turn, must handle working-state code that may not yet compile), these properties are non-negotiable.
+Tree-sitter is incremental (re-parses only what changed) and fault-tolerant (produces partial ASTs for broken code).
+For Aider's use case, running on every chat turn against working-tree code that may not yet compile, these properties are non-negotiable.

 What is the personalization vector in Aider's PageRank?